mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

-To use a tool configured using MATLAB Package Manager in a pipeline project, you must associate the tool with a license in your `Jenkinsfile`.
-If you have a MATLAB batch licensing token, you can address this requirement by setting the `MLM_LICENSE_TOKEN` environment variable.
+To use a tool configured using MATLAB Package Manager, you must associate the tool with a valid license in your pipeline.
+If you have a MATLAB batch licensing token, you can address this requirement by setting the `MLM_LICENSE_TOKEN` environment variable in your `Jenkinsfile`.
 For example, suppose that:

 - A tool named `Latest` automatically installs the latest release of MATLAB on your agent.
 - A secret-text credential with `matlab-token` as the credential ID secures access to your MATLAB batch linensing token.
 (For how to create a credential from a batch licensing token, see [License Installed Products](#license-installed-products).)